snowplow-archive/cloudfront-log-deserializer/README.md

 This Deserializer serves as the basis for the SnowPlow-specific Deserializers found [in the SnowPlow project] [snowplowserdes] but should be generally useful for anyone wanting to analyse AWS access log files in Hive, whether SnowPlow users or not.

-amazon-s3log-serde is written in Scala and available as a minified jar (see the [Downloads] [downloads] menu for use in the Hive console.
+amazon-s3log-serde is written in Scala and is [available] [downloads] from GitHub as a minified jarfile.
 It has slightly different functionality from the [S3LogDeserializer] [s3logdeserializer] which comes bundled with Hive (the differences are detailed below).

 ## The AWS access log format